beneath-hq/beneath/README.md

 - Run `deactivate` to exit the virtual environment and `source .env/bin/activate` to re-activate it
 - For use in VS Code, open `beneath-python` as a workspace root folder.
 Press `CMD+Shift+P`, search for `Python: Select Interpreter`, and select the Python 3 executable in the `.env` virtual environment.

+Here are some good resources to understand how Python packages work:

+- [Packaging Python Projects](https://packaging.python.org/tutorials/packaging-projects/).
+It describes how to upload packages to PyPI.
+- [Command Line Scripts](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html).
+It describes how to include command-line scripts in Python packages.

 ### Publishing to PyPI

 - Increment the version number in `beneath/_version.py`
 - Run `./pypi-publish.sh`
-- Make sure to appropriately update configuration of recommended and deprecated versions in `beneath-core/beneath-go/gateway/grpc_server.go`
+- Make sure to appropriately update configuration of recommended and deprecated versions in `beneath-core/gateway/grpc_server.go`